xianggebenben/neADMM/README.md

 # neADMM: Nonconvex Generalization of ADMM for Nonlinear Equality Constrained Problems
-This is the Matlab source code of the nonlinear-equality Alternating Direction Method of Multipliers (neADMM).
+This is the implmentation  of the nonlinear-equality Alternating Direction Method of Multipliers (neADMM).

 ## How to Use

 The codes of this paper are in two folders:

-1. numerical examples folder contains two source files example1.m and example2.m.
+1. Numerical examples folder contains two source files example1.m and example2.m.

 2. Application folder contains source codes for two applications: